j39m/loag-krad/princes.md

 Despite Hervdon's magical prowess and his wealth of knowledge, he can be a bit awkward and unpersonable.
 His manner frequently leans too heavily into the haughty manners of a high duke.
+He has no concrete plan for dealing with the incumbent pugilist faction of his house, and relies on the insight of his younger brother to recruit for his reformist faction.

+As Warden of Loag Krad, Hervdon never ventures inside without the Scroll of Safe Passage.
+This family heirloom allows the bearer (and guests they select) to freely leave Loag Krad without ill effects.

 ## Prince Edroen

 Edroen Gathellys, second son of Duke Gathellys, has no outstanding qualities.
 He is well-read and a competent mage, but does not exceed his elder brother in either regard.
-Edroen is well-respected as a dutiful assistant to the future duke of House Gathellys.
+With little pressure to succeed the duke, Edroen is noticeably more charismatic, friendly, and easy to get along with.
+He is well-respected as a dutiful assistant to the future duke of House Gathellys.

 This is all a lie.
 Edroen is extremely well-versed in politics, warfare, and magic.
 He almost certainly rivals (and possibly exceeds) Hervdon in sorcery.
+Hervdon's worst failing - one that will prove fatal - was not noticing Edroen's treachery.
+Today, Edroen _leads_ the pugilist faction from the shadows, tending gently to the long-held dream of bridling Loag Krad for military use.
+He's careful to shield the more goody-two-shoes activities of his older brother from the duke, giving him just enough rope to hang himself.